 - 1. Open the engine hood. - 2.
 Disconnect the negative (-) battery cable. - 3.
 Disconnect the electrical connector from the rear end of the bulb. - 4.
-Turn the bulb cover counterclockwise, then remove it. - 5.
-Pull off the rubber cap. - 6.
-Push and turn the retaining pin to loosen it.
+Push down the spring retainer. - Remove the headlight bulb.
+Do not shake or rotate the bulb when removing it. - Install the new bulb in the reverse order of removal.

-- Remove the headlight bulb.
-Do not shake or rotate the bulb when removing it. - Install the new bulb in the reverse order of removal. - Be sure the lip of the rubber cap contacts the headlight body.
+Be sure the lip of the rubber cap contacts the headlight body.